 Also Includes Reading Group Guide and 45 Old Order Amish Recipes

 “Fans of Amish fiction will find triple the enjoyment here thanks to this gathering of novellas in one book.” —Publishers Weekly for An Amish Wedding

 |Contributor(s)||Beth Wiseman , Amy Clipston , Kelly Long|

 Award-winning, bestselling author Beth Wiseman is best known for her Amish novels, but she has also written several successful contemporary novels, set primarily in her beloved Texas, including Need You Now and The House that Love Built.
 Both have received glowing reviews.
 Beth's The Promise is inspired by a true story.
 Website: www.bethwiseman.com Twitter: @bethwiseman Facebook: Fans-of-Beth-Wiseman

-Kelly Long is the author of the Patch of Heaven series and the historical Amish Arms of Love.
+Kelly Long is the author of the Patch of Heaven series.
 She was born and raised in the mountains of Northern Pennsylvania.
 She’s been married for twenty-six years and enjoys life with her husband, children, and Bichon.

 |Release Date||Dec 18, 2012|

 I was pleasantly surprised by An Amish Kitchen.
 The main focus of the three novellas is navigating the path of life – love, redemption, family – by their faith in God.